Belfast, Northern Ireland: Peace Brings Prosperity

 Everywhere I looked I found a city building, improving and making a serious play for a stake in the enviable tourist dollars that come in such abundance in the to the south.

-The fabled ocean liner Titanic plays an important role in Belfast’s big money plans to transform and embrace a future of high technology and tourism.
+The fabled ocean liner Titanic plays an important role in Belfast’s transformed infrastructer in embracing a future of high technology and tourism.
+The city is home to the largest museum centered around this historic ship and its fabled journey.
 The ship was built in Belfast’s shipyard, and, as one local wryly observed, “It was in fine shape when it left here.”

 Everything sank to the bottom of the North Atlantic except the captain’s desk, which still sits in Belfast; it wasn’t completed in time for the 1912 maiden voyage.

 The novelist C.S.
-Lewis, famous for the recently-released movie of his Narnia books, was born and lived here until he was shipped off to boarding school in England in his teens.
+Lewis, famous for his Narnia book series, was born and lived here until he was shipped off to boarding school in England in his teens.
 The myth of the Narnia was inspired by the hills outside Belfast.
 You can see his boyhood home, “The Lea,” and his prep school.
 The library at Queens College is scheduled to be built in his honor.